Coaching: Develop Your Leaders

 Our coaching philosophy mirrors our company philosophy.
 We take an organizational approach to coaching:

 - We partner with a Coaching Sponsor.
-This could be the head of your Board of Directors, your CEO, or your Director of Talent Management or HR.
-We typically meet with Sponsors multiple times throughout a coaching engagement.
+This could be the Chair of your Board, your CEO, or your Head of Talent.
+We meet with Sponsors multiple times throughout a coaching engagement.
 Sponsors help us measure success against your Coaching Action Plan and provide feedback.

 - Sponsors receive informal coaching from us.
 We work closely with Sponsors to discover what everyone involved can do break free of ineffective patterns and create new, more productive ones.

-- We often coach multiple members of a senior team in parallel.
-This gives us a more nuanced understanding of team members’ perspectives on, and contributions to, the dynamics at play.
-As a result, we can more quickly help you shift unhealthy patterns of interaction and create lasting change.
+- We coach multiple members of a senior team in parallel.
+This gives us a more nuanced understanding of each team members’ contributions to the dynamics at play.
+With this knowledge, we can help you shift unhealthy patterns of interaction and create lasting change.

 Phase 1: Assess